-Ecotourism, by definition, is a form of tourism that entails responsible travel to natural areas which conserves the environment and sustains the well-being of local people.
+Ecotourism, by definition, is a form of tourism that entails responsible travel to natural areas which conserve the environment and sustains the well-being of local people.
 It should therefore be encouraged in the interests of conservation.
-Governments will:
+The Government will:

-- (i).
-Bring together tourism and conservation stakeholder for the development and careful management of ecotourism at a national and local level. - (ii).
-Ensure that products or new projects that are promoted as 'ecotourism' comply with the above definition.
-This may require application of relevant tools such as certification. - (iii).
-Encourage well planned and executed ecotourism projects in natural areas, including visitor facilities and interpretation, through technical support, marketing and other appropriate measures.
+- (i) Bring together tourism and conservation stakeholder for the development and careful management of ecotourism at national and local level. - (ii) Ensure that products or new projects that are promoted as 'ecotourism' comply with the above definition.
+This may require the application of relevant tools such as certification. - (iii) Encourage well-planned and executed ecotourism projects in natural areas, including visitor facilities and interpretation, through technical support, marketing and other appropriate measures.